valencik/mastersAPSC/documents/thesis/thesis.md

 For example, Figure @fig:nsr1989graphyifanhu and Figure @fig:nsr1989graph use only the largest connected graph of all the NSR entries in the year 1989.

 ## Exporting Graph Data
-Treating the NSR database as graph data opens up avenues for future work.
+Treating the NSR database as graph data fulfils one of the primary goals of this thesis by opening up avenues for future work.
-All of the graphs we have created have authors as nodes with edges determined by their coauthors.
+All of the graphs we have created are constituted of authors as nodes with edges determined by their coauthors.
 These graphs are social networks of collaborating scientists.
-The study of them could be of interest to social scientists and network scientists.
+The study of them may be of interest to social scientists and network scientists.

 Exporting the graph data offers efficiencies to future work.
 The Networkx library has support for writing the graph data structures to multiple file types, such as `gexf`, `GML`, `GraphML` and [others](http://networkx.readthedocs.org/en/latest/reference/readwrite.html).